 What is bircher muesli you ask?
 My husband would say it is a bowl of all of his favorite breakfast flavors.
 Bircher muesli is sweetened with fruit juice, and you can add yogurt and yummy things!
 It is a traditional Swiss cereal that is popular all over Switzerland and the world.
 Muesli makes a great healthy breakfast!

-1. You get to control all of the ingredients, and you can make it different every week!
+You control all of the ingredients and can make it different every week!
 You also get to control the sweetness level!
-Add brown sugar, honey, maple syrup, or no added sugar.
+You can add brown sugar, honey, maple syrup, or no added sugar.
+It is easy to mix up a batch and store it in your pantry so that you can make it for breakfast at any time.

+I am excited to share my gluten free muesli base recipe and how to turn it into delicious bircher muesli below!
+Please drop a comment and tell me what you think and what your favorite mix-ins are!
 If you love oats as much as we do, you will want to try these gluten free oatmeal breakfast bars, too!

 Ingredient Notes: